 - Having certain benign (non-cancer) breast changes, such as

 - Usual ductal hyperplasia

 - Atypical ductal hyperplasia (ADH)

 - Atypical lobular hyperplasia (ALH)

-Women who have any of these risk factors should talk to their doctors about their breast cancer risk.
-They should find out if they should have an MRI along with their mammograms and clinical breast exams each year.
-For more details, see our document called Breast Cancer: Early Detection.
+Women who have any of these risk factors should talk to their health care providers about their breast cancer risk.
+They should find out if they should have an MRI along with their mammograms.

 Some risk factors may increase the chance of having breast cancer by only a small amount, such as: